banner graphic

 LA Logo

-The Louisiana Regional Collaboratives for Excellence in Science Teaching
+The Louisiana Regional Collaboratives for Excellence in Science

 Shell Logo

-The Louisiana Outreach Project, two regional collaboratives funded through the Shell-TRC Partnership:
+The Louisiana Outreach Project, two regional collaboratives funded through the Shell-TRC Partnership

 Contact Information